The information in this article applies to:

 To enter plot line information

-- To begin, start off by selecting File> New Plan to open a new, blank plan based on the Default style template.
+- To begin, start off by selecting File> New Plan to open a new, blank plan.

 - Next, from the menu, select CAD> Draw Line and click to begin by drawing CAD Line 1, starting from the bottom of the screen and dragging upwards.